SBI International Transfer: Fees, Rates & Limits 2026

 Last updated

-It's the largest bank in India, but that doesn't necessarily mean that SBI international transfers are your best choice if you need to send money overseas.
+It's the largest bank in India, but that does not necessarily mean SBI international transfers are your best choice if you need to send money overseas.
 Specialist services like Wise may be able to offer a faster and more convenient option.

 Go to Wise